oleorhagen/mender-python-client/README.md

 sub-updater on the device has handled the update, reported the update status (failed, or success), and re-started the _Mender Python Client_ thereafter.

-!!
-NOTE: The Mender Python Client is not a fully featured, or supported client !! implementation.
-This means that new Mender features are not expected to land !! in the Python implementation, even though they are available in the !! mainstream Go implementation of the client.
-This means that as long as possible !! it is _highly recommended_ to use the Golang version of the Mender client.
-The !!
-Python version should only be used if compiling the Mender client for you !! architecture is impossible.
+**IMPORTANT:** The Mender Python Client is not a fully featured, or supported client implementation.
+This means that new Mender features are not expected to land in the Python implementation, even though they are available in the mainstream Go implementation of the client.
+This means that as long as possible it is **_highly recommended_** to use the Golang version of the Mender client.
+The Python version should only be used if compiling the Mender client for your architecture is impossible.

 ## Workings